mmzsource/tankbattle/README.md

 Create REST endpoints end-to-end in this order:

-- [ ] create-world (includes working with atom in yada and finding proper time library)
+- [ ] POST create-world (includes working with atom in yada and finding proper time library)
+- [ ] GET world
-- [ ] create tank subscription
+- [ ] POST create tank subscription
-- [ ] create start game
+- [ ] POST create start game
-- [ ] create tank command endpoint
+- [ ] POST create tank command endpoint

+Then in the domain model:

 - [ ] fill in update-world 'details'

 If time permits: